SolaceHarmony/mlx.node/node/PORTING_PLAN.md

 - Native entrypoints delivered so far: array construction (`Array.from*`), dtype wrappers, scalar constructors (`zeros`, `ones`, `full`, and the `_like` variants).
+- The addon now relies on per-environment `AddonData` (backed by `SetInstanceData` + `AddCleanupHook`) so constructors and singletons avoid global state, matching the Native Abstractions for Node.js guidance for context-aware addons.
 - TypeScript surface in place: `src/core/array.ts`, `src/core/dtype.ts`,
   `src/index.ts`, supporting tests under `test/core/`.
 - Progress tracking: `node/CHECKLIST.md` (high-level milestones) and this file